Sensitivity floor for primordial black holes with neutrino searches: Current Experimental Upper limits for Fluxes

-We consider the $\bar{\nu}_{e}$ flux upper limits from various detectors as shown in Figure~\ref{fig:data}, and perform a simple chi-square analysis to find the corresponding upper limits for PBHs.
+We consider the $\bar{\nu}_{e}$ flux upper limits from various detectors as shown in Fig.~\ref{fig:data}, and perform a simple chi-square analysis to find the corresponding upper limits for PBHs.
 The chi-square statistic $\chi^{2}$ for each energy bin $i$ is

 where $F_{i}$ is the PBH model flux, $F^{B}_{i}$ is the background flux of the experiment, $F_{i}^{obs}$ is the observed flux, and $\sigma_{i}$ is the uncertainty.
 Here we assume that the reported experimental upper limits are obtained when the $F^{B}_{i} \simeq F_{i}^{obs}$.
 In other words, there are no significant deviations of the observed data from the expected background.
 In this case, the reported upper limits and the uncertainties are simply related by $\sigma_{i} = F^{up}_{i}/\sqrt{2.71}$, corresponding to the case of $\chi^{2}_{i} = 2.71$ for each bin.
-By substituting this relation into Eq.~\ref{eq:chisq}, we can construct a general chi-square statistic to test arbitrary models, as prescribed in Ref.~\cite{KamLAND:2011bnd} for KamLAND data.
+By substituting this relation into Eq.~(\ref{eq:chisq}), we can construct a general chi-square statistic to test arbitrary models, as prescribed in Ref.~\cite{KamLAND:2011bnd} for KamLAND data.

 At each PBH mass, the only parameter of interest is the PBH fraction $f_{\mathrm{PBH}}$.
-The differential $\bar{\nu}_{e}$ fluxes from PBHs are the sum of the Galactic and extra-Galactic components from Eq.~\ref{eq:EG}, and Eq.~\ref{eq:MW},
+The differential $\bar{\nu}_{e}$ fluxes from PBHs are the sum of the galactic and extra-galactic components from Eqs.~(\ref{eq:EG}) and (\ref{eq:MW}),

 To compare with experimental data, the neutrino flux is binned according to that of data,